 When to walk away

-The art of ethical negotiating therefore lies in both being prepared and being skillful in value negotiation in order to manage the ethical tensions that may arise during talks - giving it all you’ve got before realising it’s time to walk away.
+The art of ethical negotiating therefore lies in both being prepared and being skilful in value negotiation in order to manage the ethical tensions that may arise during talks - giving it all you’ve got before realising it’s time to walk away.

 But sometimes we have to walk away from a deal to protect our ethics, says Falcao.
 “We do not have to close a deal that sacrifices such important interests as self-respect and self-identity.”